lalyos/k8s-workshop/infra-setup.md

 init-ingress
 ```

-The script will install the offitial nginx ingress controller.
+The script will install the official nginx ingress controller.
 To check that your cluster is available after the changes list nodes:

 ```